 This project will take you off-platform and get you started in your own developer environment!
 Never done that before?
 Not to worry - we’ve shared some resources to help you down below.
-This project can be completed entirely on your own - or, you can join the #comp-sci-buddies in the Codecademy Pro Learner community on Slack and find someone to work with!
+This project can be completed entirely on your own - or, you can join the #comp-sci-buddies in the Codecademy Lifelong Learner Pro community and find someone to work with!
 Jump to the community support section to hear more about this.

 The project is broken down into a set of user stories for you to follow.
 User stories are likely something you will see more and more of as you progress in your journey as a developer.
 They are short, simple descriptions of a feature told from the perspective of the individual using that feature.
 The goal of each user story is to describe to you, the developer, what the feature or application needs to do, while providing you with enough flexibility to determine the best way to make that happen.

 Build a console application that allows the user to guess the outcome of a random coin flip.

 In order to complete this project, we suggest that you have familiarity with the content in the following courses or lessons from the Codecademy Computer Science Path:

 Depending on where you are on your Path, there may be multiple technology options you can use to complete this project - we suggest the following:

 Since you won’t be completing this project in the Codecademy learning environment, you’ll need to find somewhere else to host your project!
 We’ve listed our recommendations below.
 For additional set-up information and guidance, please refer to the general resources section below.

 - Repl.it: If you’re not quite ready to get into all of the nitty gritty details of setting up your own local developer environment, Repl.it is an amazing online tool that can help you spin up a web-based development environment with the click of a button.
 For this project, you’ll need a Repl.it environment that supports Python 3.